maidang111/CS32-CalculatorProject/Readme.md

 # Scrypt Project CS32
-## Checkpoint 1:
+## Checkpoint 2:
 ### Track A:
 #### Purpose:
-The purpose of this tract is to write a lexer that takes in text input and turn it into a series of tokens for the parser to uses.
-The possible token types includes:
+The purpose of this tract is to implement = operator and validate the use of variables during calculation.
+The edition of Lexer from checkpoint 1 involved recognizing = operator and variables and converting them as tokens.
+The edition of Parser from checkpoint 2 involved assigning the numerical value to each of variable as well as defining the invalid operation using = operator and variables.

+Lexer
 * Numbers.
+* Variables
-* / , + , * , ( , ).
+* / , + , * , ( , ), =
 * END token (the end token is created by the create_token() and added at the end of the list of tokens).

 The Lexer is a class that contains the following functions: